irakr/voipglot-win/README.md

 2. Install and restart your system
 3. This creates virtual audio devices for routing audio between applications

-### 2. Optional: Install PyTorch for Local Features
+### 2. Install PyTorch 2.0.0 for Local Features

-For local translation, STT, and TTS capabilities:
+**Required for core functionality:** PyTorch 2.0.0 is essential for local translation capabilities.

 **PyTorch Package Used:**
 - **Version:** PyTorch 2.0.0 CPU (LibTorch)